Accueil

 article

-Rédaction : A-N Volkoff, I. Seninet
+Rédaction : A-N Volkoff, N. Nègre , I. Seninet

 Les populations invasives au Sénégal montrent des traces d’évolution adaptative sur des gènes CYP450 pouvant expliquer leur adaptation au maïs.